 "Plop…plop…splash!"
-Have you ever heard this sound -- a frog hopping in or out of water -- or seen a frog or tadpole?
-Imagine not hearing this sound in a place where you did in the past?
-Wouldn't that be strange?
+Have you ever heard this sound--a frog hopping in or out of water--or seen a frog or tadpole?
+Imagine not hearing this sound...wouldn't that be strange?

 Animals need a "helping hand" once-in-a-while for survival.
 For example, mountain yellow-legged frogs (Rana muscosa and Rana sierrae) are amphibians that inhabit naturally fishless lakes, ponds, and streams in the high country of the Sierra Nevada mountains.
 Once the most numerous amphibians in the Sierra Nevada, today mountain yellow-legged frogs have disappeared from 92% of their historic range.
 View map of former fishless areas in Sequoia and Kings Canyon National Parks.
-As a result, they are candidates for listing under the federal and California Endangered Species Acts.
+As a result, in 2012 Rana muscosa was listed as endangered and Rana sierrae was listed as threatened under the California Endangered Species Act; and in 2013 both species were proposed for listing as endangered under the federal Endangered Species Act.

 National Park Service

 How did this happen?
 Extensive research identifies two main reasons for their decline.
-First, trout had been introduced to high-elevation lakes to draw recreationists and tourists to the area.
+First, trout were introduced in high-elevation lakes to draw recreationists and tourists to the area.
 This created an imbalance in the natural world.
 Trout eat tadpoles and small frogs and compete with frogs for insects.
 In addition, trout restrict frogs and tadpoles to small, low-quality areas and separate frog populations from one another.
 As a result, many mountain yellow-legged frog populations have died out.
-Second, a fungal disease called chytridiomycosis is threatening the existence of frog populations that had been thriving in fishless areas.
+In addition, a fungal disease called chytridiomycosis is threatening the existence of frog populations that had once thrived in fishless areas.
 The disease affects the skin of frogs and causes most infected animals to die.

 National Park Service